yastr-a/rsschool-cv/cv.md

 GitHub: yastr-a

 About Me

-Краткая информация о себе (ваша цель и приоритеты, подчеркните свои сильные стороны, расскажите о своём опыте работы, если опыта работы нет, расскажите о своём стремлении учиться и узнавать новое)
-I want to learn Front-End Development in RSSchool!
+I want to learn Front-End Development in RSSchool.

 Skills